Drimia indica

-Drimia indica is a species of flowering plant found from South Asia to South Africa.
+Drimia indica is a species of flowering plant in the family Asparagaceae.
+It is a bulbous geophyte native to the Indian subcontinent and Indochina.

 Description

 Drimia indica is a perennial herbaceous flowering plant which grows from bulbs.
 It has long leaves, typically 15–30 cm long by 1–2.5 cm wide, but sometimes considerably longer.
 The flowers, which appear in spring before the leaves, are borne in racemes on a leafless stem (scape) up to 60 cm long.
 The flowers are widely spaced on the raceme, which is 15–31 cm long, and are carried on stalks (pedicels) 2.5–4 cm long.
 Individual flowers are bell-shaped.
 The six pale brown tepals have white margins.
 The 6–7 cm long stamens have yellow anthers and filaments which are flattened at the base.
 Between six and nine seeds are produced in a capsule which is 1.5–1.8 cm long.
 Individual seeds are black and shaped like flattened ellipsoids.